LutzGrosshennig/earlywork-3d-driving-simulator/README.md

 This is was I consider my first C++ project written for an 386SX PC between December 1994 and January 1995!
 It was developed as an one month exercise while I studied CS back in those days.

+You can watch it on Youtube right here: https://youtu.be/RFp7cg50_oo

 # System requirements:

 		- MS Dos 5.0 or higher